Financial-Times/content-k8s-provisioner/README.md

 1. Create a new branch in the [k8s-cli-utils](https://github.com/Financial-Times/k8s-cli-utils/) repo  & update the `kube-aws` version.
 1. Update the Dockefile of the provisioner to extend from the new version of [k8s-cli-utils Docker image](https://hub.docker.com/r/coco/k8s-cli-utils/tags/) & build the new docker image of the provisioner
 1. Test provisioning of a new simple cluster.
 Use `CLUSTER_ENVIRONMENT=prov` when provisioning.
 Validate that everything worked well (nodes, kube-system namespace pods)
-1. Test that decommisioning still work.
+1. Test that decommisioning still works.
 Decommision this new cluster and check that AWS resources were deleted.
 1. Test upgrading a simple cluster to the new version
     1. Provision a new cluster using the `master` version of the provisioner.
 Use the same `CLUSTER_ENVIRONMENT=prov`
     1. Update the cluster with the new version of the provisioner